 - The Bedgebury Forest Landscape Archaeology project.
 Working with the Forestry Commission and local people to record woodland archaeology and provide management recommendations to conserve cultural and natural heritage.

-Bartlett D.M.F.
-(2013) The farmed countryside – maximizing the benefits for wildlife Land sharing and the opportunities for Functional Agro-Biodiversity (in press - accepted).
+Bartlett, Debbie (2013) The farmed countryside – maximizing the benefits for wildlife land sharing and the opportunities for functional agro-biodiversity.

-Bartlett D.M.F.
-(2011) In pursuit of the truth about the coppice woodland management in the South East.
-In Practice 73 pages 20-21.
+Bartlett, Debbie (2011) In pursuit of the truth about the coppice woodland management in the South East.

 Bartlett, Debbie (2011) Identifying issues for the coppice industry.

 Bartlett, Debbie and Witts, Antony (2009) Biodiversity data, informatics and ecologists – the

 Bartlett, Deborah and Rossney, David (2007) Socio-economic analysis of the coppice industry in south east England.

 Bartlett, Debbie M.F.
 (2014) Socio-economics and business organisation in the chestnut industry: a comparison between Italy (Tuscany) and England (Kent).